-- Program: Continue to develop stormwater management plans and ordinances and joint agreements to provide centralized and/or shared stormwater management facilities, if cost savings and/or service level improvements would result. - Program: Continue to implement recommendations from the Kenosha County Hazard Mitigation Plan to help protect County residents from natural and environmental hazards. - ≠Program: Consider the potential establishment of a County manure storage ordinance and a livestock siting ordinance, as authorized under Sections 92.15 and 92.16, respectively, of the Wisconsin Statutes. - ≠Program: Study the feasibility of providing permanent household hazardous waste drop-off sites in the County. - Program: Work with pharmacies, medical centers, health care providers, hospice providers, and veterinarians in Kenosha County to develop a pharmaceutical collection program. - •• Program: Continue local solid waste collection and disposal services and local recycling programs. - Program: County and local governments should continue to work with State officials and agencies, private industry, and WE Energies to support projects that improve air quality. - Program: Continue to provide public health, health care, and transportation programs and services offered by Kenosha County government departments and agencies, including the Aging and Disability Resource Center, Health Division, Children and Family Services, and the Veterans Service.
-The programs and services provided by Kenosha County agencies and departments should be assessed during the annual comprehensive plan review process. - Program: Periodically assess local fire, police, and EMS services to determine if additional personnel, facilities, and equipment are needed to maintain an acceptable level of service. - Program: Continue to provide dispatch services through the integrated County emergency call dispatch center, which is operated by the Kenosha City/County Joint Services-Communications Center and through local dispatch services. - Program: Continue to prepare or initiate a Capital Improvements Program (CIP) in the County and in each local government to help identify major public projects, including land acquisition, equipment acquisition, transportation facility development and maintenance (including roadways and transit), building maintenance and development, and park projects; and funding sources to implement desired projects. - Program: Cities, villages, and towns will initiate contacts with surrounding communities and the County prior to constructing new facilities or establishing or expanding community services to determine if there are opportunities for joint facilities and services. - Program: Kenosha County will initiate contacts with local governments prior to constructing new facilities or establishing or expanding community services to determine if there are opportunities for joint facilities and services.
+- governments for coordinated planning of land use, sewage treatment and disposal, stormwater management, and water supply facilities and services. - Program: Continue to develop stormwater management plans and ordinances and joint agreements to provide centralized and/or shared stormwater management facilities, if cost savings and/or service level improvements would result. - Program: Consider the potential establishment of a County manure storage ordinance and a livestock siting ordinance, as authorized under Sections 92.15 and 92.16, respectively, of the Wisconsin Statutes. - Program: Study the feasibility of providing permanent household hazardous waste drop-off sites in the County. - Program: Work with pharmacies, medical centers, health care providers, hospice providers, and veterinarians in Kenosha County to develop a pharmaceutical collection program. - • Program: Continue local solid waste collection and disposal services and local recycling programs. - •• Program: County and local governments should continue to work with State officials and agencies, private industry, and WE Energies to support projects that improve air quality. - Program: Continue to provide public health, health care, and transportation programs and services offered by Kenosha County government departments and agencies, including the Aging and Disability Resource Center, Health Division, Children and Family Services, and the Veterans Service.
+The programs and services provided by Kenosha County agencies and departments should be assessed during the annual comprehensive plan review process. - •• Program: Periodically assess local fire, police, and EMS services to determine if additional personnel, facilities, and equipment are needed to maintain an acceptable level of service. - Program: Continue to provide dispatch services through the integrated County emergency call dispatch center, which is operated by the Kenosha City/County Joint Services-Communications Center and through local dispatch services. - Program: Continue to prepare or initiate a Capital Improvements Program (CIP) in the County and in each local government to help identify major public projects, including land acquisition, equipment acquisition, transportation facility development and maintenance (including roadways and transit), building maintenance and development, and park projects; and funding sources to implement desired projects. - Program: Cities, villages, and towns will initiate contacts with surrounding communities and the County prior to constructing new facilities or establishing or expanding community services to determine if there are opportunities for joint facilities and services. - Program: Kenosha County will initiate contacts with local governments prior to constructing new facilities or establishing or expanding community services to determine if there are opportunities for joint facilities and services.